Popseli/Predicting-Cancer-Death-Rate/README.md

 ![](https://github.com/Popseli/Predicting_Cancer_Death_Rate/blob/main/images/Model%20Results.jpg)

 CatBoostRegressor was observed to outperform the other algorithms by achieving the highest R squared of, the second least MAE and the least RMSE of .
 After tuning the algorithm, the optimal R squared of, MAE of and RMSE of were achieved.
-The image below shows a visualized performance of the model, indicating highly accurate estimation of the death rate.
+The images below show demostrate the model's performance, indicating highly accurate estimation of the death rate.

 ![](https://github.com/Popseli/Predicting_Cancer_Death_Rate/blob/main/images/Performance%20visualization.png)